 In spite of overall achievement it is a mixed record of social development specially failing in involving people in imaginative ways.
-Even the averaged out good performance ides wide variations by social class or gender or region or State.
-The classes in may States have had to suffer the most due to lack of access or denial of access or social exclusion or all of them.
-This is clear from the fact that compared to the riches quintile, the poorest had 2.5 times more IMR and child mortality, TFR at double the rates and nearly 75% malnutrition - particularly during the nineties.
+Even the averaged out good performance hides wide variations by social class or gender or region or State.
+The poor living in remoter parts or resource lean pockets or as members of backward classes in many States have had to suffer the most due to lack of access or denial of access or social exclusion or all of them.
+This is clear from the fact that compared to the richest quintile, the poorest had 2.5 times more IMR and child mortality, TFR at double the rates and nearly 75% malnutrition - particularly during the nineties.

-Not only are the gaps between the better performing and other States wide but in same cases have been increasing during the nineties.
-Large differences also exist between districts within the same better performing State urban areas appear to have better health outcomes than rural areas although the figures may not fully reflect the situation in urban and peri-urban slums with large in migration with conditions comparable to rural pockets.
-It is estimated that urban slum population wilt grow at double the rate of urban population growth in the next few decades.
-India may have by 202 a total urban population of close to 600 million living in urban areas with an estimated 145 million living in slums in 2001.
-What should be a fair measure for assessing success in enhancing health status of population I any forecast on health care?
+Not only are the gaps between the better performing and other States wide but in some cases have been increasing during the nineties.
+Large differences also exist between districts within the same better performing State.
+Urban areas appear to have better health outcomes than rural areas although the figures may not fully reflect the situation in urban and peri-urban slums with large in migration with conditions comparable to rural pockets.
+It is estimated that urban slum population will grow at double the rate of urban population growth in the next few decades.
+India may have by 2025 a total urban population of close to 600 million living in 25 metropolitan and 500 large cities, whereas there were 285 million living in urban areas with an estimated 145 million living in slums in 2001.
+What should be a fair measure for assessing success in enhancing health status of populations in any forecast on health care?